MayaPosch/NymphCast/doc/building_nymphcast_server.md

 `Setup-NMake-vcpkg.bat package`

+**Note:** Visual Studio 2022 installs its own version of vcpkg which is incompatible with 'classic mode' vcpkg.
+Make sure that `VCPKG_ROOT` is set to the normal vcpkg (from GitHub).

 ## Uninstall ##

 An (experimental) uninstall script is provided in the project root called `uninstall_linux.sh`, which should work on all supported Linux distributions.